aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-variables.md

 (6 rows)
 ```

-Grafana includes many types of variables, and variables in Grafana function just like
+Variables in Grafana function just like variables in programming languages, and Grafana includes many
-variables in programming languages.
-We define a variable, and then we can reference it
+types suitable for your unique needs.
+Read on to learn how to define a variable, and then reference
-in our queries.
+it in your queries.

-#### Define a new Grafana variable
+#### Defining a new Grafana variable

 To create a new variable, go to your Grafana dashboard settings, navigate to the 'Variable'
 option in the side-menu, and then click the 'Add variable' button.